Making sure your body has enough zinc may not be as simple as eating foods rich in the mineral.

 Enhance mitochondrial function: Zinc is essential for your mitochondria to produce energy.
 Parasites such as Toxoplasma gondii (which is carried by cats) can cause your energy factories to malfunction.
 You need energy to fight parasites.
 (40, 41, 42)

-Fend off other infections: Parasites can weaken your immune system defenses against bacteria, viruses, and fungi.
+Fend off other infections: Parasites can weaken your immune system defenses against bacteria, fungi, and other pathogens.
 Zinc guards against weakness in your immune system.
 (43, 44)

 Stabilize your mood: Parasites can disrupt the levels of your neurotransmitters.
 This can alter your mood.
 Zinc helps regulate your emotions.
 (20)